QuantomCoder/xrpl-nft-autominter/README.md

 #Types to use

-Ensure these types are used to mint an NFT:
+Ensure these types are used to *mint an NFT*:

 ```javascript
 interface S3BucketConnectionAttributes {